sedaprotocol/seda-chain/plugins/indexing/README.md

 export ALLOWED_MESSAGE_TYPES="block,account"
 ```

-Lastly, as we're using SQS and S3 the node needs access to a valid set of AWS credentials with permission to publish messages to the specified queue and upload access to the specified bucket.
+Lastly, as we're using SNS and S3 the node needs access to a valid set of AWS credentials with permission to publish messages to the specified topic and upload access to the specified bucket.

 ### Logging